TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/ConditionReference/Index.rst

 Example:
 ~~~~~~~~

-Put this function in your localconf.php file:
+Put this function in your AdditionalConfiguration.php
+(localconf.php) file:

 ::